swiftlang/swift-evolution/proposals/00xx-noescape-once.md

 ## Alternatives considered

+## Not requiring exactly one execution

+Assuming that the main goal of this proposal is to relax initialization requirements, a unique invocation of the closure is not stricly required.
+However the requirement of unique invocation makes the proposal simpler to understand.

 ### A `@once` parameter

 It was mentioned in the discussion that the "once" behavior and `@noescape` look